UK boosts business aid amid pressure to ease virus impact

 But most had not been able to take advantage of the previous government aid program, which was focused on businesses that were ordered to close under the highest level of restrictions.

 The opposition Labour Party’s spokeswoman on fiscal issues, Anneliese Dodds, described Sunak’s plans as “a patchwork of poor ideas rushed out at the last minute.”

-She demanded to know how many jobs had been lost because Sunak had not come up with plans sooner, when the earlier restrictions were announced.
+She demanded to know how many jobs had been lost because the government hadn’t anticipated the impact of the new restrictions.

 “Will he apologize to those who have already lost their jobs, seen their businesses slip through their fingers in those areas which have not had that support until now?” she asked.